Embird Embroidery Software

 Image

-Raster image is often a base upon which an embroidery design is created in the Studio.
-Image is imported into Work Area and serves as a template to digitize from.
-All digitizing work is done on top of the image layer, therefore is it often reffered to as a background image.
+A raster image is often the base upon which an embroidery design is created in Studio.
+The image is imported into the Work Area and serves as a template for digitizing.
+All digitizing work is done on top of the image layer; therefore, it is often referred to as a background image.

-Use of the background image for digitizing is usefull in many cases, but it is not mandatory.
-You can leave the image layer empty and create design on a clean background if you preffer to.
+The use of a background image for digitizing is useful in many cases, but it is not mandatory.
+You can leave the image layer empty and create a design on a clean background if you prefer.

-To bring image into the background of design, use main menu > Image > Import command.
+To bring an image into the background layer beneath the design, use the main menu > Image > Import command.

 Raster Image

-Raster image is composed of square color dots called pixels (or picture elements), which in general have no exact physical size and are rendered on each device in different size.
-When used as template for digitizing, some physical size must be assigned to image pixels so that design drawn on top of image has required physical size.
-Studio uses fixed ratio between image pixels and design dimensions.
-10 pixels equal 1 millimeter size, which is the same as 254 pixels for 1 inch size.
+A raster image is composed of square dots of colors called pixels (or picture elements), which generally have no exact physical size and are rendered at different sizes on each device.
+When used as a template for digitizing, a physical size must be assigned to the image pixels so that the design drawn on top of the image has the required physical dimensions.
+Studio uses a fixed ratio between image pixels and design dimensions: 10 pixels equal 1 millimeter, which is the same as 254 pixels for 1 inch.

-Vector edge digitized on top of raster image
+Vector edge digitized on top of a raster image

-Digitizing of embroidery objects means creation (either manual or automatic) of vector objects with just few control nodes on top of the raster layer.
-Studio then fills digitized vector boundaries with stitches, which are the final product of digitizing.
+Digitizing embroidery objects means the creation (either manual or automatic) of vector objects with just a few control nodes on top of the raster layer.
+Studio then fills the digitized vector boundaries with stitches, which are the final product of digitizing.

 Structure of embroidery design in Studio: 1. raster image (optional), 2. digitized vector objects, 3. final product - stitches

-Before imported raster image is suitable for digitizing, it often needs some adjuments.
+Before an imported raster image is suitable for digitizing, it often needs some adjustments.
 Studio provides tools for trimming and enhancement of raster images.

 Back to Embird Tutorial Contents